 Sequestration, the debt ceiling and how to prioritize federal spending are all issues that Congress has dealt with, and continues to deal with, in recent years.
 All of them directly impact the health of the economy, particularly since the recent financial crisis.

-Throughout 2013 Congress grappled with serious issues directly impacting the health of the economy.
-Raising the debt ceiling to address bills that have already been incurred is one recurring theme.
-Sequestration is another challenge.
-I remain committed to a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.
+Raising the debt ceiling to address bills that were already incurred by the federal government has been a regular challenge for Congress and sequestration impacted programs and departments throughout government.
+I have always supported a balanced approach that will put us on the path to pay down the deficit and stabilize the economy, without placing the largest burden on our most vulnerable citizens.

-In the fall of 2013 the Republican-led House refused to consider a fiscal year 2014 budget that did not repeal the Affordable Care Act, which led to a partial federal government shutdown.
+The period leading up to the Bipartisan Budget Agreement was challenging.
+In the fall of 2013 the Republican-led House refused to consider a fiscal year 2014 budget that did not repeal the Affordable Care Act (ACA), which led to a partial federal government shutdown.
 That crisis ended in mid October with the passage of legislation to fund the government and raise the debt ceiling so the United States did not default on bills it had already incurred.